gerardo-junior/ziprest/README.md

     [+] TELEGRAM:     @gerardojunior
 ```

-a very simple project, just to make a proxy for viacep via rest.
+a very simple project, just to make a proxy to viacep.

 # how to run: